 At present, for Wirral's Department of Adult Social Services, there is no requirement to hold data on clients with autism.
-However from April 2014 the local authority will be required to record for adults any primary support reason (this will be recorded at the assessment stage) and any other underlying health condition.
+Since April 2014 Wirral's Department of Adult Social Services has been required to record for adults any primary support reason (this can be recorded at the assessment stage) and any other underlying health condition.